 Tiny Country Partners with Global Conservation Organization to Help Coral Reefs Worldwide in Sister Reef Project with Belize Tourism Board

 BELIZE CITY, March 8, 2018 /PRNewswire/ — Despite being on opposite sides of the globe, Belize and Australia connect as the home to the planet’s two largest barrier reefs.
 These fragile habitats are under threat from environmental impacts and must protected.
-To help, the Belize Tourism Board has partnered with World Wildlife Fund (WWF) to create the Sister Reef Project, a campaign to raise awareness and funds for both Barrier Reefs.
+Furthermore, the Belize Tourism Board has partnered with World Wildlife Fund (WWF) created the Sister Reef Project.
+This was a campaign to raise awareness and funds for both Barrier Reefs.

 The Sister Reef Project is an online fundraiser benefitting WWF.
-Travelers encouraged to buy credits to enter to win multiple curious items and experiences in Belize, while simultaneously donating to a worthy cause.
-All funds from the project will go toward WWF to support its reef conservation efforts in both counties.
+Travelers were encouraged to buy credits to enter to win multiple curious items and experiences in Belize.
+In addition and simultaneously donating to a worthy cause.
+All funds from the project went toward WWF.
+They were usedto support reef conservation efforts in both counties.

 • Accommodations at more than a dozen resorts